slavlee/advertising/README.md

 That's why the data is not 100% accurate, but it is a very good guess.

 ## 6 Changelog
-The changelogs can be found inside the changelog.txt file.
+The changelogs can be found inside the CHANGES.md file.

 ### 6.1 Release Management